andrewwyatt/homelab/README.md

     Function: Mirrors CentOS and local builders.
               Builds and signs source and binary RPMs.
               Deploys and configures Cobbler to automatically build managed servers.

+### provisioned_services::nfs\_server

+Provisions and manages a basic NFS server.

+### provisioned_services::smb\_server

+Deploys Samba that uses JumpCloud LDAP for authentication.
+The recipe configures a basic public share, and a backup share that supports Time Machine and is unique to each connected system.

+### provisioned_services::openvpn\_server

+Provisions and manages an OpenVPN server instance that is integrated with JumpCloud for LDAP authentication.

 ### provisioned_services::migrate\_self\_to\_{SERVER}